-Income Tax Benefit (Expense).
-Our income tax benefit was \$5 million for the three months ended March 31, 2016 as compared to expense of \$13 million for the three months ended March 31, 2015.
-Our effective tax rates were 43% and 31% for the three months ended March 31, 2016 and 2015, respectively.
-Our first quarter 2016 effective tax rate of 43%, computed in whole dollars, was higher than the U.S. federal statutory rate of 35% primarily as a result of valuation allowances recorded in certain international jurisdictions where pre-tax losses have no corresponding tax benefit.
+Income Tax (Benefit) Expense.
+Our income tax benefit was \$2 million for the three months ended June 30, 2016 as compared to expense of \$13 million for the three months ended June 30, 2015.
+Our effective tax rates were 11% and 45% for the three months ended June 30, 2016 and 2015, respectively.
 Our rates generally differ from the U.S. federal statutory rate of 35% as a result of state income taxes and differing, generally lower, foreign income tax rates.
+The decrease in the effective tax rate to 11% in the second quarter of 2016 from 43% in the first quarter of 2016 was a result of a lower expected tax rate for the full year of 22%.
+The full year 2016 expected effective tax rate of 22% is lower than our customary effective tax rate as a result of forecasted pre-tax losses in all segments combined with an increase of the relative significance of pre-tax losses in certain foreign jurisdictions where the losses have no corresponding tax benefit.

 Net (Loss) Income.
-Our net loss was \$8 million for the three months ended March 31, 2016 as compared to net income of \$29 million for the three months ended March 31, 2015, a decrease of \$37 million.
+Our net loss was \$17 million for the three months ended June 30, 2016 as compared to net income of \$16 million for the three months ended June 30, 2015, a decrease of \$33 million.